igankevich/zar/README.md

 ## Installation

-The easiest way to use `stuckliste` is via command line interface.
+The easiest way to use `zar` is via command line interface.

 ```bash
 cargo install zar-cli